JasonLoveYuki/SImple-python-scripts/README.md

-# SImple-python-scripts
+# Simple-python-scripts
-Exercises from mooc online courses
+Exercises from mooc online courses in python 2.7